Yaxraj-rajput/Yaxraj-rajput/README.md

 ~ I love to create intros, animations, logos nd all

-~ U can check my site suppperb.me
+~ U can check my site yaxraj.tech

 ~ I need money to buy a new pc setup plz gimme atleast 1 bitcoin and i'll ask jesus for blessings :)